- Become a Lawyer

 In deciding each year whether the Program’s capital is at the right level, the Board receives the recommendation of ALIA’s management and the Program’s actuary.
 The Board uses a capital target tool specifically developed for the Program by its actuary.
 If the Board determines the capital is higher than is required, it applies the excess amount to reduce the theoretical levy.
 However, if the capital is lower than it should be, the Board increases the levy and uses the difference to replenish the capital.
 The result is the actual levy required to be paid by each Subscriber for the indemnity coverage ALIA provides.

-For the 2022-2023 policy year (July 1, 2022, to June 30, 2023), after considering all relevant factors, the Board accepted the recommendation of ALIA’s management and the Program’s appointed actuary and set the theoretical levy for Part A (professional liability / negligence) at $3,962.
+- For the 2023-2024 policy year (July 1, 2023, to June 30, 2024), after considering all relevant factors, the Board accepted the recommendation of ALIA’s management and the Program’s appointed actuary and set the theoretical levy for Part A (professional liability / negligence) at $3,725.
 Absent any adjustment, that theoretical levy would have been the actual levy that each Subscriber would have paid.
-However, the Board authorized the use of ALIA’s capital to reduce that amount by $1,662 per Subscriber.
-This reduction, the highest reduction using surplus capital since 2007-2008, resulted in a Part A base levy assessment of $2,300.
+However, the Board authorized the use of ALIA’s capital to reduce that amount by $765 per Subscriber.
+This reduction resulted in a Part A base levy assessment of $2,960.

 - ALIA’s ability to resolve some historical claims for less than the reserved amount of those claims;